 In Rhode Island, our volunteer program is led by four passionate volunteers that care deeply about reducing the burden of cancer in the Ocean State.

 Our State Lead Ambassador is the lead volunteer in the state.
 This volunteer plays a large role in the outreach to federal and state elected officials, recruiting and cultivating new volunteers, managing and mentoring the ACT Leads and serving as a spokesperson for ACS CAN.

-Ryan Strik is a Junior at Bryant University in Smithfield, Rhode Island studying Politics & Law, Communications and Business Administration.
+Ryan Strik is a senior at Bryant University in Smithfield, Rhode Island studying Politics & Law, Communications and Business Administration.
 After he graduates, Ryan hopes to use his degree to work in the government or nonprofit sectors.
 In addition to working at Button Hole, a non profit golf course and instructional facility in Providence, Ryan is a former intern of the Rhode Island State Government, and the Office of U.S. Senator Jack Reed.
 In February of 2017, Ryan attended his first volunteer meeting with ACSCAN RI and became deeply interested in the work being done.
 Not long after, he became a Legislative Ambassador, a position he would hold until moving to the Vice-State Lead Ambassador position this past March.
 His interest include general politics, policy and writing.

 Joyce Dolbec, Ambassador Training Program Lead